-Students are expected to be familiar with the University of Pittsburgh Policy on Academic Integrity, and to complete the GSPH on-line training module.
+Students are expected to be familiar with the University of Pittsburgh Policy on Academic Integrity, and are required to complete the Pitt Public Health on-line Student Academic Integrity Module.
+All new students enrolled in a Pitt Public Health program (certificate, degree, or non-degree) are required to complete this module during the first month of their first semester.